tue-mps-edu/asd-engd-project-2019-thermal-object-detection/tensorflow_training/analysis/README.md

 ### 5.) **mAP for Car**

-The figure below shows the mean average precision value(mAP) evaluated for each hyper-parameter changed individually.
+The figure 5 shows the mean average precision value(mAP) evaluated for each hyper-parameter changed individually.
 This is particularly evaluated for one of our classes which is 'car' and compared with the baseline result indicated in green colour in the figure below.

+*Figure 5: Average mAP value of car for the trained neural network per different hyperparameters*

 ![car](doc_images/mAP_Car.jpeg)